 Recognizing the importance of leadership in family medicine, MU’s Department of Family and Community Medicine developed an annual three-day workshop for new family medicine chairs.
 The primary goal of these workshops has been to prepare new chairs for the challenges, expectations, and responsibilities of their role.

-MU has hosted 95 new chairs at this workshop, which was initially held from 1991 and 1998, and then reinstituted in 2012.
+MU has hosted more than 100 new chairs at this workshop, which was initially held from 1991 and 1998, and then reinstituted in 2012.
 The Association of Departments of Family Medicine (ADFM), the national organization of academic family medicine departments has partnered with MU in this second iteration making it an even more valuable professional development experience for new family medicine leaders.
-Its success is based on the group work of 6-8 new chairs with a supportive group of mentors.
+Its success is based on the group work of 8-10 new chairs with a supportive group of mentors.

 The New Chairs workshop was described in the 2012 issue of the Annals of Family Medicine, University of Missouri’s “Reincarnated” Workshop for New Chairs of Departments of Family Medicine, and evaluated three years later in an ADFM Commentary also in the Annals.

 - Tremendously helpful, lots of resources, well-organized.

 - Being with such wonderful people, both the participants and faculty.
 The atmosphere of honesty and engagement, and discussions.

 - The workshop helped me to think about small changes in many areas, rather than one big change.